Most Fall into Five Categories: Upfront Payment Scams, Money Laundering, Reshipping, Man-in-the-Middle Scams, and Pyramid Schemes

 - Pyramid schemes

-In an upfront payment scheme, jobseekers are promised employment in exchange for a commodity that is required for the position.
+Upfront payment scams promise employment to jobseekers in exchange for a commodity that is required for the position.
 The victim then pays for the commodity and one of several scenarios occurs:

 - Neither the commodity nor the job ever arrives.